-Malta requires that an import permit be issued for all animals before they travel.
-This permit must be obtained by the exporter from the Maltese authority and has to accompany the animal upon arrival, in addition to the health certificate.
+Malta requires a Pre-Notification Form for Arrival or Transit of Live Animals to be submitted for all animals before they travel.
+This authorization must be obtained by the exporter from the Maltese authority and has to accompany the animal upon arrival, in addition to the health certificate.

 Completion of the Veterinary Certificate

 Please refer to the detailed instructions for the completion of the certificate by a licensed veterinarian.
 After completion, it must be endorsed by a CFIA Veterinarian (local Animal Health Office).